-With support from CleanBC, a new electric vehicle (EV) training program for automotive technicians has successfully completed its first pilot and will be available to the public in 2020.
+With support from CleanBC, a new electric vehicle (EV) training program for automotive technicians has successfully completed its first pilot and is available to the public.

 The newly developed EV Maintenance Training program at the British Columbia Institute of Technology (BCIT) will make sure the province’s workforce has the skills and training needed to support more electric vehicles on the road.
 Under government’s CleanBC plan, all new light-duty vehicles sold in BC by 2040 will be zero-emission vehicles.